Ask AI

 • Pediatric patients (treatment guidance)

-• Pediatric patients (serial clinical assessment)
+• Pediatric patients (clinical follow-up)

-• Pediatric patients (serial pulmonary function testing)
+• Pediatric patients (pulmonary function monitoring)

-• Pediatric patients (serial FeNO testing)
+• Pediatric patients (FeNO monitoring)

-• Pediatric patients (serial laboratory tests)
+• Pediatric patients (laboratory follow-up)

 • Patients with exercise-induced bronchoconstriction